 Domain 3: Instruction

 A Proficient teacher in Domain 3 asks questions that promote thinking rather than simple recall.
 Instead of "What year did the Great Fire of London start?" they ask "Why did the fire spread so quickly, and what does that tell us about how London was built?"
-The second question requires pupils to connect facts, reason about cause and effect, and demonstrate understanding rather than memory.
-At the Distinguished level, pupils themselves formulate high-quality questions, essentially taking over the intellectual work of the lesson.
+The second question requires learners to connect facts, reason about cause and effect, and demonstrate understanding rather than memory.
+At the Distinguished level, learners themselves formulate high-quality questions, essentially taking over the intellectual work of the lesson.

 Domain 4: Professional Responsibilities